 Mme.
 Bergliot Ibsen, daughter of the dramatist, is a musician of no mean order.
 She will, it is said, perform next year at concerts in Norway.

-serious and carefully arranged underin correct procedure; fifteen saloon and other carriages being necessary Scotland, and the annual cost of the queen's visits there amounting to about \$25,000.
+Queen Victoria's journeys are very serious and carefully arranged under-takings, and each person traveling with her is allotted a definite place, traveling in correct procedure; fifteen saloon and other carriages being necessary for the transportation of the court to Scotland, and the annual cost of the queen's visits there amounting to about \$25.000.

-men in art and professional life in tics.
-In the United States there are calists and instrumentalists; 11,000 are professional artists, 890 journalists and of women who are dramatic authors or
+Women are keenly competing with men in art and professional life in America, as is shown by recent statis-tics.
+In the United States there are 4,000 actresses and 35,000 woman vo-calists and instrumentalists; 11,000 are professional artists, 890 journalists and 2,800 who are engaged in literary work of one kind or another.
+The number of women who are dramatic authors or theatrical managers is 600.

 Mrs. Gladstone's health is not all that her family could desire.
-There is no cause for alarm, but it is stated that in the neighborhood of Hawarden castle it is a matter of observation that it has been found necessary to call in the family doctor more frequently of late.
-Up to now the venady has borne her sorrov much fortitude, but at her great age it has left an indelible impression upon her.
-Mrs. Gladstone still takes a keen interest, however, in all the affairs of Hawarden and devotes much time to her various works of charity.
-Why isn't the bride well dressed who is well groomed?
+There is no cause for alarm, but it is stated that in the neighborhood of Hawarden castle it is a matter of observation that it has been found necessary to call in the family doctor more fre-quently of late.
+Up to now the ven-erable lady has borne her sorrow with much fortitude, but at her great age it has left an indelible impression upit has left an indelible impression up on her.
+Mrs. Gladstone still takes a keen interest, however, in all the af fairs of Hawarden and devotes much time to her various works of charity Why isn't the bride well dressed who is well groomed?